Surgical options include:

 - Swelling under scar - less with vertical scar

 - Risk from the mesh – the PTFE and polypropelene material are generally inert.
 Of course with any foreign material placed within the body, new discoveries may be made in future of potential new side-effects.
 Future laparoscopic surgery may be more difficult – especially if port has to be place around the belly button area!
 There might also be increased risks of bleeding and of damaging other organs.
+If there is infection elsewhere in the body especially in the overlying skin(eg folliculitis) - the mesh can potentially get infected.
+Hence it is important to see your doctor in future if the umbilicus is red or painful.
+Sometimes the sutures from the mesh can end up sitting just under the skin especially in a thin person - that can be removed at a later stage once the mesh has incorporated if it is bothering the patient.

 Mr LP Cheah is an expert in repairing small hernias on the anterior abdominal wall using short incisions.
 He has learned his techniques from a number of teachers from Britain, Australia and Canada including Mr Maurice Brygel (Melbourne Hernia Clinic) and Mr David Fossard (England).His Ventralex hernia repair technique has been modified to use shorter incisions without needing any laparoscopic surgery(1 short cut instead of 3, no need for muscle relaxants, no risk of port site hernias)